-All Dissertation Committee members must approve the final version of the dissertation and sign the Dissertation Signature and Approval form.
+Upon successful completion of the Dissertation Defense, all dissertation committee members must provide their original signature on the Dissertation Signature and Approval form.
 This form, with committee member names typed on the form, must be turned in along with the dissertation.
-Students are responsible to make sure the dissertation meets the Grad School's requirements (see: http://gradschool.sc.edu/students/thesisdiss.asp?page=td).
-The student should provide each Dissertation Committee member a copy of the dissertation as submitted to the Graduate School, in a manner acceptable to the committee member.
+Multiple copies of this form can be used for those committee members who are out of the country as long as all completed forms are returned to the Graduate School with original signatures (if you have questions, see your graduate director).
+Students are required to format their dissertation as directed by the Graduate School.
+Be sure your dissertation meets the Grad School's requirements (see: http://gradschool.sc.edu/students/thesisdiss.asp?page=td).
+The student should provide each Dissertation Committee member a copy of the final dissertation in a manner acceptable to the committee member.